handrew/wordcel/docs/dag.md

 2. Making it easy to call and chain LLMs.
 3. Support for working with dataframes.

-### Key Features

-- Define DAGs using YAML configuration files
-- Support for various built-in node types (CSV, SQL, LLM, DataFrame operations, etc.)
-- Extensibility through custom node types and functions
-- Secrets management for sensitive information
-- Visualization of DAG structure

 ### Core Concepts

 - **Nodes**: The fundamental building blocks of a WordcelDAG.
 Each node represents a specific task or operation in the data processing pipeline.
-  - **Node types**: Pre-defined and user-defined node types that encapsulate specific computations (e.g., CSV loading, SQL queries, LLM operations).
+  - **Node types**: Pre-defined and user-defined (custom) node types that encapsulate specific computations (e.g., CSV loading, SQL queries, LLM operations).
 - **Edges**: Implicit connections between nodes, defined by the 'input' parameter in DAG configuration file.
 They determine the flow of data through the DAG.
 - **DAG structure and execution flow**: The overall structure of tasks, ensuring a directed and acyclic flow of operations.
 Nodes are executed in an order that respects their dependencies.
 - **YAML configuration**: The primary method for defining DAGs for readability and ease of maintenance.